NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: Union of two hyperbolic -manifolds along a circle

 \begin{definition} Let $Y,Z$ be two singular $3$-manifolds, a map $i:Y\to Z$ is called a {\it singular finite semicover} if for any point $y\in Y$, one of the following case holds. \begin{enumerate} \item $i$ maps a neighborhood of $y$ to a neighborhood of $i(y)$ by homeomorphism. \item $y$ is a regular point and $i(y)$ is a singular point, such that $i$ maps a $B^3$ neighborhood of $y$ to one of the $B^3$ in a $B^3\cup_{I_z} B^3$ neighborhood of $i(y)$ by homeomorphism. \end{enumerate} \end{definition}

-So a singular finite semicover maps singular points to singular points, and maps most of regular points to regular points.
+Under a singular finite semicover, all singular points are mapped to singular points, and all regular points not lying on a finite union of simple closed curves are mapped to regular points.
 It maps each $3$-manifold piece of $Y$ to a $3$-manifold piece of $Z$ by a finite cover.

-It is easy to see that a singular finite semicover $i:Y\to Z$ induces an injective homomorphism on the fundamental groups.
-The author also expects that a singular finite semicover gives a separable subgroup $\pi_1(Y)<\pi_1(Z)$, but we do not need this result here.
+It is easy to see that a singular finite semicover $i:Y\to Z$ induces an injective homomorphism on fundamental group.
+The author also believes that a singular finite semicover gives a separable subgroup $\pi_1(Y)<\pi_1(Z)$, but we do not need this result here.

 The following lemma corresponds to Lemma \ref{2V1E}.